alephium/www/src/content/blog/First-Zealy-Sprint-Ends-3c85aef9ed13/index.md

 As the Zealy sprint concludes, there is plenty of ways for you to continue to engage with Alephium and our amazing community and ecosystem:

-- <span id="b95f">Our regular Zealy quests will come back with new challenges next year!</span>
+- Our regular Zealy quests will come back with new challenges next year!
-- <span id="3e0d">The <a href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" target="_blank">Ambassador program</a> launched literally yesterday!
-If you want some more involvement, come and apply!</span>
+- The <a href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" class="markup--anchor markup--li-anchor" data-href="https://medium.com/@alephium/alephium-launches-its-ambassador-program-8e9c9c8c9d94" target="_blank">Ambassador program</a> launched literally yesterday!
+If you want some more involvement, come and apply!
-- <span id="3661">The community rewards program is still open!
-Signal your contributions through <a href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" class="markup--anchor markup--li-anchor" data-href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" rel="noopener" target="_blank">this form</a> (but only the most extraordinary contributions will be rewarded!).</span>
+- The community rewards program is still open!
+Signal your contributions through <a href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" class="markup--anchor markup--li-anchor" data-href="https://docs.google.com/forms/d/e/1FAIpQLSeaSouXl-Hwd_lZohwgysqk-8whc9bydHuVpSCr1C6IoDHuoA/viewform" rel="noopener" target="_blank">this form</a> (but only the most extraordinary contributions will be rewarded!).

 As always, join us on <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">Twitter</a>, <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener" target="_blank">Discord</a>, <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a> or <a href="https://www.reddit.com/r/Alephium/" class="markup--anchor markup--p-anchor" data-href="https://www.reddit.com/r/Alephium/" rel="noopener" target="_blank">Reddit</a>!